Yquetzal/tnetwork/README.md

 # tnetwork - temporal networks library

-tnetwork is a simple library to manipulate temporal networks, and dynamic communities on these networks.
+tnetwork is a simple library to manipulate temporal networks, and dynamic snapshots on these networks.
 ## Installation

 To install the library just download (or clone) the current project and copy the tnetwork folder in the root of your application.